.NET Life Cycle

-Red Hat will assist Red Hat Enterprise Linux users with the installation and runtime usage of .NET Core.
-Any other support of the .NET Core components is provided by Microsoft.
+Red Hat will assist Red Hat Enterprise Linux users with the installation and runtime usage of .NET.
+Any other support of the .NET components is provided by Microsoft.

 Red Hat customers can engage Red Hat Technical Support directly.
 If the Red Hat Support Engineer assigned to a case needs assistance from Microsoft, the Red Hat Support Engineer collaborates with Microsoft directly without any action required from the customer.
 Likewise on the Microsoft side, they have a process for directly collaborating with Red Hat Support Engineers.

-The Red Hat Enterprise Linux developer subscriptions offered as a part the Red Hat Developer Program are self-supported and intended for development purposes only; are not intended for other purposes, such as production environments; and may not address known security vulnerabilities.
+The Red Hat Enterprise Linux developer subscriptions offered as a part of the Red Hat Developer Program are self-supported and intended for development purposes only; they are not intended for other purposes such as production environments; and may not address known security vulnerabilities.